 Things to do at Singapore River Safari

-Since the River Safari in Singapore is a unique concept, many visitors don’t know what to expect.
+Since River Wonders in Singapore is a unique concept, many visitors don’t know what to expect.

-Here is a list of things you get to do, see and explore at the River Safari
+Here is a list of things you get to do, see and explore at this fantastic wildlife attraction.

 Rivers of the World

 At this Singapore River Safari exhibit, animals and plants of some of the world’s most significant rivers are on display.

 Two to three massive glass tanks are used to create the ecosystem of each of these large rivers – Mississippi, Congo, Nile, Ganges, Mary, Mekong, Yangtze, etc. and visitors walk through them as in an aquarium.

 However, as in an aquarium, these glass tanks aren’t indoors.

 These glass tanks are outdoors to ensure sunlight is abundant – to mimic the inhabitants’ natural habitat.

 You get to see cute, adorable monkeys native to Central and South America at the Squirrel Monkey Forest.